cosdata/cosdata-public-docs/src/content/docs/api/rest-api/transactions.md

 ## Get Transaction Status

-Gets the current status of a transaction, which is useful for monitoring the progress of an asynchronous commit.
+Gets the current status of a transaction, which is useful for monitoring the progress of background indexing after commit.

 **Endpoint:** `GET /vectordb/collections/{collection_id}/transactions/{transaction_id}/status`